 Lights going out

-Lights being extinguished - the rooms, lamps, porch lights, headlights, or windows that go dark at a turning point in the song's emotional arc.
-Across the catalogue the gesture splits between two opposing registers: lights-out as intimacy (the room going dark before the embrace, the headlights cut, the lights left off as the couple steps into private space) and lights-out as surrender or fear (the speaker turning off the lamp after driving home alone, the vigil-light extinguished at the end of waiting, the room going dark and the loss of breath).
-The gesture is the same; what differs is whether what comes after the dark is held or lost.
+Lights being put out, the rooms, lamps, porch lights, headlights or windows that go dark at a turning point in the song.
+The gesture splits two ways.
+As intimacy, the dark comes before the embrace, the headlights are cut, the lights left off as the couple steps into private space.
+As surrender or fear, the speaker switches off the lamp after driving home alone, the vigil light is finally extinguished, the room goes dark and the breath goes with it.
+The action is the same; what differs is whether what comes after the dark is held or lost.

-Lights going out marks a deliberate boundary the song's emotional logic turns on: the moment when one state ends and another begins.
-The image carries doubled charge: the dark can be the protective enclosure of intimacy (what cannot or should not be seen, the privacy that consecrates the moment) or the closure of hope (the watcher who stops watching, the lamp whose vigil ends).
-The song typically deploys the gesture as final image or as pivot: the act of extinguishing is itself the decision the song has been working towards.
+Putting out the light marks a deliberate line the song turns on, the moment one state ends and another begins.
+It can be the protective dark of intimacy, the privacy that lets a moment happen unseen, or the closing-down of hope, the watcher who stops watching, the lamp whose vigil is over.
+The song often saves the gesture for its last image or its pivot: the act of switching off is itself the decision the song has been moving towards.

 “But the woman who sits by the window has turned out the light”